martindmtrv/elevator-project/README.txt

  -> Alex Cameron - 101114698
  -> David Casciano - 101069255

-(final report has been submitted as a pdf alongside this iteration)
+(final report and demo video has been submitted as a pdf and .mp4 as a separate files alongside this iteration)

 Setup Instructions (processes created automatically):
 	To run the full elevator system from a single class, run ProjectUDP.java.